 You may have heard that BuzzFeed recently landed $50 million in venture capital, with which it hopes to transcend its long-time status as a “content laboratory” for shareable listicles, strange quizzes and LOL-worthy videos.
-Earlier this year, however, the viral news website appears to have tried a more novel solution: Permanently erasing thousands of specious, staff-written posts.
+Earlier this year, however, the viral news website went with a much cheaper strategy: Permanently erasing thousands of specious, staff-written posts.

 According to BuzzFeed’s publicly available metrics, the site actually expunged over four thousand staff posts—a practice virtually unheard of in online publishing (not to mention its predecessor)—in the latter half of April.